 Treatments for Night Sweats

-Night sweats are most often a symptom of another issue, so doctors will attempt to resolve the underlying night sweat causes rather than the night sweats themselves.
+Night sweats are most often a symptom of another issue.
+So, doctors will attempt to resolve the underlying cause, rather than the night sweats themselves.

-To treat menopause night sweats most doctors will recommend lifestyle changes as a first solution.
+To treat night sweats most doctors will recommend lifestyle changes as a first solution.
 Avoiding alcohol consumption and taking steps to stay cool while sleeping will be the first recommendation.
-If this doesn’t lead to an improvement, hormone therapy can be offered to some women who are in the correct phase of menopause.
-Your doctor may also prescribe medications to help alleviate hot flushes and night sweats, such as paroxetine, gabapentin or Venlafaxine.
+If this doesn’t lead to an improvement in symptoms, hormone therapy can be offered to some women who are in the correct phase of menopause.
+Your doctor may also prescribe medications to help alleviate hot flushes and night sweats, such as paroxetine, gabapentin, or Venlafaxine.

 2. If you’re suffering from an infection